-A dossier and transcript service is available to all School of Music graduates.
+- A dossier service is available to all School of Music graduates.
 A \$50 set-up fee is required to initiate the file.
-Individual dossiers and/or transcripts are \$5 each.
-The Office of Admissions handles dossiers, and the Office of the Registrar handles transcripts.
+Individual dossiers are \$5 each.
+The Office of Admissions handles dossiers. - Transcripts cost \$8 each.
+Current students and alumni with a Yale NetID can place an order by signing in through Yale Hub (yub.yale.edu), clicking on "Academic Information," and selecting "Transcript Orders."
+Alumni and former students unable to sign into Yale Hub will order directly through Parchment (www.parchment.com).